radical-lab/pln/readme.md

 wild conflict resolution indicator appeared!

 you should be able to kill off characters and practice your human resource skills while reviewing fawlty applicants
+* incompetence
+* attitude problems and behavioural issues like depression
+* uncooperative disobedience and insubordination like malicious plotting (the player may just be paranoid) bots should be configurable
+* optimal bots will probably be slower
+* suboptimal bots will probably be faster but definitely fawlty

 ## schedule tasks for:
 * [x] `number(N).`